WICG/bundle-preloading/README.md

 The resource bundle format itself is planned to eventually become an RFC from the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/).
 It is periodically published as an Internet-Draft.
 However, its draft is developed in this repository.

 Resource and module loading on the Web is generally defined by [WHATWG](https://whatwg.org/) standards like [HTML](https://html.spec.whatwg.org/) and [Fetch](https://fetch.spec.whatwg.org/) and [W3C](https://www.w3.org/) standards like [Resource Hints](https://w3c.github.io/resource-hints/).
 When the proposals in this repository reach a state of [multi-implementer support and no strong implementer objections](https://whatwg.org/working-mode), with [web-platform-tests](https://github.com/web-platform-tests/wpt/) tests developed, they will be proposed as pull requests to those standards.

+## FAQ

+#### Q: How does this proposal relate to the Web Package/Web Packaging/Web Bundles/Bundled Exchange effort ([repo](https://github.com/wicg/webpackage))?

+**A**: This is the same effort, really, with a particular scope.
+In particular, there is a focus on same-origin static subresource loading.
+The Google Chrome team (including Jeffrey Yasskin and Yoav Weiss) have been collaborating closely on this project; there is no competition going on, but rather iteration and exposition.

+#### Q: How does this proposal relate to Signed Exchange?

+**A**: [Signed Exchange](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html) is a proposal from the Google Chrome team to allow one "distributor" to serve web content from another "publisher".
+In its basic form (already shipping in Chrome, and explicitly opposed by other browsers), Signed Exchange does not use bundling, but instead signs an individual HTTP response.

+This proposal does not make any special allowances for Signed Exchange, and some coauthors personally oppose the promotion of Signed Exchange through bundling.
+There has been high-level discussion about a concept of "signed bundles" (which led these two proposals to be coupled at some point), but the overlap is as simple as: if a bundle were signed, there would have to be some kind of section within the bundle to contain the signature for the bundle as a whole (rather than leave signatures to being per-response).

+#### Q: Weren't Brave and Robin Berjon opposed to Web Bundles?
+How do they feel about this proposal?

+**A**: (TODO: Collect their opinions and post them here)

+#### Q: How far along is this proposal?
+Is it about to ship?

+**A**: This proposal is very early.
+Although [Chrome has a flagged experiment for unsigned Web Bundles](https://web.dev/web-bundles/) based on [this simpler explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md), it is not yet on "the train" to shipping, there is no specification or tests, and there are ongoing efforts to iterate on design and communicate with browser vendors, web developers and other web stakeholders before this proposal is ready to ship.

+#### Q: How is this work funded?
+Are there any conflicts of interest?

+[Eye/O](https://eyeo.com/) is funding Daniel Ehrenberg's (Igalia) work on resource bundles, and [Bloomberg](https://www.techatbloomberg.com/) had funded it previously.
+Many others have been collaborating, especially Yehuda Katz (Tilde), Pete Snyder (Brave) and several Google employees (inside and outside of the Chrome team).
+Google and Brave are also a clients of Igalia, but not funding work on this project.